 If You Like to Drive… Try Lyft

 With more than 700,000 drivers, Lyft is one of the most popular ride-sharing companies on the road.
 And it’s easy to see why it’s such a popular side-hustle: Just hop in the car, turn on some tunes, and drive people around town.
 Of course, there are a few requirements: You need to be 21 years of age, undergo a DMV and background check, and have an iPhone or Android phone in order to use the app.
-Pay rates vary by city, but Lyft says its drivers can earn up to $35 per hour.
+Pay rates vary by city.
 Sign up here.

 If You Like to Drive (But Don’t Like to Chat While Doing It)… Try Amazon Flex